With just two months left in 2018, it’s time for marketers to start planning their budgets for 2019 – if they haven’t started already.

 Deliverability Rates have fallen in 2018

-Although email is not dead, and more and more businesses are utilizing it as an integral part of their marketing, deliverability rates continue to drop in 2018 according to the Relevancy Group research.
+Although email is not dead, and more and more businesses are utilizing it as an integral part of their marketing, deliverability rates continue to drop in 2018 according to The Relevancy Group research.
 If you read Part One of this article, “ What is the Real Value of Email Hygiene” you would have already heard that.
 When marketers were asked if they were using verification and hygiene methods, they found that most were not doing enough and some not even planning for it in their marketing budgets.
 The report also states how much of a problem this can be due to the overall deliverability rates trending downward over the past three years, dropping in the second half of 2018 to 87 percent.

 Healthy Email Data starts with Verification & Hygiene

-After the Relevancy group conducted their research this past June, they came to a conclusion that those who utilized both verification and hygiene simply outperformed those who did not.
+After the Relevancy group conducted their research this past June, they came to the conclusion that those who utilized both verification and hygiene simply outperformed those who did not.
 Marketers doing so have a 38 percent higher email marketing monthly revenue than those who chose not to use this tactic.
 This is equated to approximately $2 million additional dollars in monthly revenues.
 Hygiene is not a cost center, it is a profit center.
 If marketers use both they will benefit from higher delivery, click, and conversion rates.

 So what’re you going to do?
 2019 is around the corner it’s time to set room in your budget for Multi-Method Email Hygiene.
 Why is Email Hygiene worth it?